 4. No. 1 versus No. 2: 1996

-Florida came into the game ranked first while Florida State was ranked second.
+Florida came into this football game ranked first while Florida State was ranked second.
 The epic matchup resulted in a 24-21 loss in which FSU star running back Warrick Dunn rushed for 185 yards.
 UF quarterback Danny Wuerffel threw for 362 yards, but he was sacked six times on the day.
 Steve Spurrier accused Seminole defenders of hitting Wuerffel late multiple times, which only fueled their next matchup, which turned out to be a big one…

 3. Rematch for the National Title: 1997

-This time, Florida State ranked first and Florida ranked third heading into the Sugar Bowl, and the winner would be deemed national champions.
+This time, Florida State ranked first and Florida ranked third heading into the Sugar Bowl game, and the winner would be deemed national champions.
 Spurrier officially declared war on FSU and said “we’re not going to take the crap we took in Tallahassee,” a reference to his late hit accusations from their regular season matchup.
 Wuerffel threw for 306 yards and three touchdowns as the Gators blew out the Seminoles, 52-20, to win the program’s first national championship.